logo

 FAQ

-Q1: All three axes (L, M, N) of the 6079 SVM3 module show servo alarm codes simultaneously.
-The motors and cables have been checked and are confirmed undamaged.
-Is the A20B-2001-0940 at fault?
+Q1: All three axes show servo alarms simultaneously.
+Motors and cables are confirmed good.
+Is A20B-2001-0940 at fault?

-Simultaneous alarms on all three axes with confirmed good motors and cables point strongly to the control card.
-The A20B-2001-0940 is the common element for all three axis channels.
+Simultaneous three-axis alarms with confirmed motors and cables point strongly to the control card.
+The A20B-2001-0940 is the single common element for all three axis channels.
+A failure in the card's shared power supply rail or common signal processing circuits causes all three axes to alarm at the same time.
+Swap test with a confirmed-good card in the complete module as the definitive step.

 Contact Us at Any Time